oilandsugar/ritual-dust/content/folklore/wyrd-terms.md

 {{< entry term="SIGIL" definition="A sign, word, or device held to have occult power in astrology or magic." >}}

+{{< entry term="TENEBRISM" definition="A style of painting using very pronounced chiaroscuro, with darkness a dominating feature of the image." >}}

 {{</ columns >}}